-1. Modem Router Placement
+1. Router Placement

-Place your Modem Router, the central connection point of your network, as close as possible to the center of your wireless network devices.
+Place your Router, the central connection point of your network, as close as possible to the center of your wireless network devices.
 To achieve the best wireless network coverage for your "wireless clients" (i.e., computers enabled by Belkin Wireless Notebook Network Cards, Wireless Desktop Network Cards, and Wireless USB Adapters):

-- Ensure that your Modem Router's networking antennas are parallel to each other, and are positioned vertically (toward the ceiling).
-If your Modem Router itself is positioned vertically, point the antennas as much as possible in an upward direction. - In multistory homes, place the Modem Router on a floor that is as close to the center of the home as possible.
-This may mean placing the Modem Router on an upper floor. - Try not to place the Modem Router near a cordless 2.4GHz phone.
+- Ensure that your Router's networking antennas are parallel to each other, and are positioned vertically (toward the ceiling).
+If your Router itself is positioned vertically, point the antennas as much as possible in an upward direction. - In multistory homes, place the Router on a floor that is as close to the center of the home as possible.
+This may mean placing the Router on an upper floor. - Try not to place the Router near a cordless 2.4GHz phone.
+The Router is designed to be placed on a desktop.
+All of the cables exit from the rear of the Router for better organization and utility.
+The LED indicators are easily visible on the front of the Router to provide you with information about network activity and status.